eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 *	Automatically use a bulleted list format for each “condition”.
 *	Include a lead-in sentence: "If you apply to this job and we hire you, you must meet and agree to the following conditions:"

+**NOTE:** This is a new field and may not yet be offered by your Talent Acquisition System (TAS).
+Work with your vendor in order to be able to use this field.
+This field may still be named **Key requirements** in your TAS in which case it will:

+* Not automatically use bullets though you may continue to provide content via bullets.
+* Not include a lead-in sentence.

 #### Required
 Yes